The Captain's Daughter: Plot

 Pyotr Andreyich Grinyov (the narrative is conducted on his behalf) is the only surviving child of a retired Imperial Army officer.
-When Pyotr turns 17, his father sends him into military service in Orenburg.
+When Pyotr turns 17, his father sends him into military service in Orenburg, accompanied by his servant, Savelitch.
 While en route, Pyotr gets lost in a blizzard, but is rescued by a mysterious man.
-As a token of his gratitude, Pyotr gives the guide his hareskin coat.
+As a token of his gratitude, Pyotr gives the guide his hareskin coat, despite Savelitch's attempts to dissuade him from doing so.

 Arriving in Orenburg, Pyotr reports to his commanding officer and is assigned to serve at Fort Belogorsky under Captain Ivan Mironov.
 The "fort" is little more than a fence around a village, and the captain's wife Vasilisa is really in charge.
 Pyotr befriends his fellow officer Shvabrin, who has been banished here after a duel resulted in the death of his opponent.
 When Pyotr dines with the Mironov family, he meets their daughter Masha and falls in love with her.
 This causes a rift between Pyotr and Shvabrin, who has been turned down by Masha.
 When Shvabrin insults Masha's honor, Pyotr and Shvabrin duel and Pyotr is injured.
 Pyotr asks his father's consent to marry Masha, but is refused.

 Not much later, the fortress is besieged by the insurgent Yemelyan Pugachev, who claims to be the Emperor Peter III.
 The Cossacks stationed at the fortress defect to the forces of Pugachev, and he takes the fortress easily.
 He demands that Captain Mironov swear an oath of allegiance to him, and when refused, hangs the Captain and kills his wife.
 When it is Pyotr's turn, Shvabrin suddenly appears to have defected as well, and upon his advice Pugachev orders Pyotr to be hanged.
 However, his life is suddenly spared as Pugachev turns out to be the guide who rescued Pyotr from the blizzard, and he recognizes Pyotr whom he remembers with affection.

 The next evening, Pyotr and Pugachev talk in private.
 Pyotr impresses Pugachev with the sincerity of his insistence that he cannot serve him.
 Pugachev decides to let Pyotr go to Orenburg.
 He is to relay a message to the Governor that Pugachev will be marching on his city.
 The fort is to be left under the command of Shvabrin, who takes advantage of the situation to try to compel Masha to marry him.
 Pyotr rushes off to prevent this marriage, but is captured by Pugachev's troops.
 After explaining the situation to Pugachev, they both ride off to the fortress.